 Most cases are settled before going to trial.
 But of those that do result in a lawsuit, about half of those cases proceed to the trial phase.

-Seek Help from Some of Chicago’s Best Truck Accident Lawyers
+Seek Help from Some of Chicago’s Best Trucking Accident Lawyers

-If you were injured in a trucking accident in Chicago that was caused by the negligence of the truck driver, discuss filing a claim for compensation with a Chicago truck accident lawyer.
+If you were injured in a trucking accident that was caused by the negligence of the truck driver, discuss filing a claim for compensation with a truck accident lawyer.
 Don’t trust your case to just anyone; turn to one of the most well-regarded law firms in the Midwest!

 Your claim can help you recover damages that include medical expenses, lost income, disability and other damages.
 Call 312-346-4262 to speak with an attorney at Phillips Law offices and for assistance filing a claim.